misaAle/SIG-AI-Spring2022/HackMercedVII/README.md

 ## KNN Algorithm

-Sklearn provides the K Nearest Neighbors algorithm and we can apply it to pretty much any problem The following snippet imports the algorithm and extracts the necessary data into our variables *X_train, X_test, y_train, y_test*
+Sklearn provides their own K Nearest Neighbors algorithm and we can apply it to pretty much any problem The following snippet imports the algorithm and extracts the necessary data into our variables *X_train, X_test, y_train, y_test*

 ```